MidLogRun/Song-Slice/README.md

 # Song Slice - README

-## Introduction
+## Vision Statement

-Song Slice is an app designed for music enthusiasts to rate, review, and discuss their favorite songs.
-This app aims not only to help you find your favorite song but also to help you connect with a community of others who enjoy the same music.
+Song Slice is an app designed for music enthusiasts to rate, review, and discuss their favorite albums.
+This app aims not only to help you find your favorite artists, songs, and albums, but also to help you connect with a community of others who enjoy the same music.

 ## Features